lcit/BinaryRegionGrowing/README.md

 ## Performance

-Tests effectuated on a single thread of an Intel quad-core hyperthreading i7-4700MQ 2.4GHz 64 bits architecture:
+Tests effectuated on a single thread of an Intel quad-core hyperthreading i7-4700MQ 2.4GHz 64 bits architecture.
 The time required to segment a mesh of 92 nodes is 13 [us].
 The time required to segment a mesh of 252 nodes is 92 [us].